 AHSL 5466 Augmentative and Alternative Communication (4:4:0) A study of the emerging area of augmentative and alternative communication, including a perspective on how these alternative and augmentative systems fit within the broad area of communication development and disorders.
 ISBN: 978-1-5-5766684-0

-AHSL 6000 Master's Thesis (3) May be repeated for credit.
-Consent of instructor required.
+AHSL 6000 Master's Thesis May have 2 enrollments for credit.
+Consent of instructor is required.
 No textbook is required.